-Mathematical Boot Camp for Budding String Theorists
+Mathematical Boot Camp for Budding String Theorists (CLOSED)

 A year of physics required, as well as some familiarity with basic derivatives and integrals; most importantly, a desire to see more advanced mathematics in action.